ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 1. The demonstration will run on its own namespace.
 The `env/base` folder includes the definition of the namespace, roles, role binding needed to deploy the demonstration.
 This is a classical way to isolate apps in kubernetes.

     Running the `updateStudent.sh` shell script, will modify all the yaml files used by the solution with your student id.
-Two main naming conventions are used: `student-XX` for user name id XX, and `finn-XX` prefix.
-So the namespace for Student-2 will be `finn-2-rt-inventory` namespace.
+As an example we will be student `poe10` and the deployment will be done in `poe10` namespace.

     ```sh
     export PREFIX=poe10